mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 So, we're reading this in and the only information we've been given is the tree so far.
 How do we know if this next 0 is left, or just a 0.

-So you could theoretically use one of the ASCII control characters like `NUL` or `EOT` to indicate that the content has ended.
+So we could theoretically use one of the ASCII control characters like `NUL` or `EOT` to indicate that the content has ended.
 But what if the file actually had one of those characters in it for some reason.
 Then we might prematurely exit our algorithm.